-5.45 The following table should be used by the FDD to categorise the Flying Display into the appropriate Tier.
-The FDD applying for a Flying Display Permission shall be accredited to at least the same level as that of the display.
-However, on review of the application, the CAA may categorise the Flying Display at a different Tier18.
+The following table should be used by the FDD to categorise the Flying Display into the appropriate Tier18.
+The FDD applying for a Flying Display Permission must be accredited to at least the same Tier as that of the display19.
+FDDs should note that the CAA may categorise the Flying Display at a different Tier on review of application.

-18 NOTE: Any Flying Display with a High Energy display team consisting of 2 or more aircraft (e.g. RAFAT) shall be categorised as at least a Tier 2 Flying Display.
+Any Flying Display with a High Energy display team consisting of 2 or more aircraft (e.g. RAFAT) shall be categorised as at least a Tier 2 Flying Display.